 Certain shareholders of Intelsat Global S.A. entered into shareholders' agreements on February 4, 2008.
 The shareholders' agreements were assigned to Intelsat S.A. by amendments effective as of March 30, 2012.
 The shareholders' agreements and the articles of incorporation of Intelsat S.A. provided, among other things, for the governance of Intelsat S.A. and its subsidiaries and provided specific rights to and limitations upon the holders of Intelsat S.A.'s share capital with respect to shares held by such holders.
-In connection with the IPO in April 2013, these articles of incorporation and shareholders' agreements were amended.
+In connection with the initial public offering of our shares in April 2013 (the "IPO"), these articles of incorporation and shareholders' agreements were amended.